 The sequence where the guilty verdict is handed down is phenomenal.
 There are extreme close-ups of the boys’ faces, interspersed with reaction shots of their parents and quick-fire montages of footage we’ve seen in the two episodes so far, as a seemingly endless list of charges is read out in a faraway echo.
 Then the verdicts – guilty all – one after another, and the boys’ faces bursting into tears in those same close-ups.
 And then there’s Kevin (Asante Blackk), one of the boys, sitting in a chair in the middle of the street, and he plays a mournful note on his trumpet, before we cut back to Kevin in the courtroom, hanging his head.
 It’s an extraordinary sequence, and that one shot of Kevin in the street – a hard break from the show’s realism – is haunting.”

-Ciara’s Runner-Up: Better Call Saul: Deborah Chow for “Something Stupid” – “I’m not sure if anything on TV this year was as exquisitely crafted as ‘Something Stupid’s opening split-screen montage.
+Ciara’s Runner-Up: Deborah Chow for Better Call Saul: “Something Stupid” – “I’m not sure if anything on TV this year was as exquisitely crafted as ‘Something Stupid’s opening split-screen montage.
 It shows us Kim and Jimmy growing apart so efficiently that it’s an embarrassment of riches for it to be so beautiful as well.
 But the rest of the episode is just as well-directed, particularly the use of POV shots.”

 Dean’s Runner-Up: Mike Flanagan for The Haunting of Hill House: “Two Storms” – “It’s important to recognise great directing even when it’s not flashy, but it’s also important not to overcorrect so much you don’t credit exceptional piece of filmmaking just because it’s ‘gimmicky’.
 ‘Two Storms’ is shot to seem like a single continuous take even as it moves between two separate locations in two different decades and it’s breathtaking.
 It’s one of those long takes (or, rather, five of those long takes) where you could easily break it down into multiple shots because every moment of it is so tightly-composed, but you’d never want to: the lack of cuts forces you to stay with the characters as events spiral further and further out of control.
 It isn’t just a stunt, it’s what makes the episode so powerful and affecting.”